 8.3.1.4.3 AS key refresh

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.9.2, which is about KeNB refresh.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.9.3, which is about KeNB refresh.

+This procedure is based on an intra-cell handover.
+The KgNB chaining that is performed during a handover ensures that the KgNB is re-freshed with respect to the RRC and UP COUNT after the procedure.

 8.3.1.4.4 NAS key re-keying

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.2.9.4, which is about NAS key re-keying.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.2.9.4, which is about NAS key re-keying.

 8.4 UP security mechanisms

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.3, which is about UP security mechanisms.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.3, which is about UP security mechanisms.

 8.4.1 UP confidentiality mechanisms

-Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.3.1, which is about UP confidentiality mechanisms.
+Editor's Note: This subclause is meant to contain content corresponding to TS 33.401 [10], subclause 7.3.1, which is about UP confidentiality mechanisms.

-The PDCP protocol as specified in TS 38.323 [23] between the UE and the 5G-RAN shall be responsible for user plane data confidentiality protection.
+The PDCP protocol, as specified in TS 38.323 [23] between the UE and the 5G-RAN, shall be responsible for user plane data confidentiality protection.

-Editor’s Note: The input parameters for confidentiality algorithm are FFS.
+Editor's Note: The input parameters for confidentiality algorithm are FFS.